Updated: Nov 22, 2020

 “You need to build a solid candidate bench and have a goal of always be upgrading your team.”

 3. Use pre-hire assessments

-If you want to hire the right sales rep, start with science.
+If you want to hire the right sales rep, start with science & objective data.
 It is the key to making good, strategic hiring decisions.
 Not all salespeople or roles are the same.
 Science is the first step to assessing whether a candidate suits the type of sales role your company needs.

 To succeed in sales, candidates need the right mindset & skill set.
-It’s not always apparent at the first meeting, and a lot of sales managers miss it.
+These "mental toughness" attributes often are not apparent at the first meeting, and most sales managers miss identifying these.